-A tried and tested way is to break down your long-term goals into smaller ones, that lead the organization closer to success, one step at a time.
+A tried and tested way is to break down your long-term goals into smaller ones that lead the organization closer to success, one step at a time.

-Follow these tips to set your goals:
+Follow these tips to set your goals and improve employee engagement:

 - Analyze what your company needs to get to the next level.
-A goal that doesn’t help your company grow isn’t worth the effort.

 - Set monthly, quarterly, semi-annually, and annual goals to make your vision attainable.